Gissio/radpro/docs/users.md

 To log data, simply select a data logging interval in the settings.
 Data is automatically logged in the background.

 To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.
+"CPM" data is Rad Pro's instantaneous counts per minute value, averaged through Rad Pro's adaptive averaging algorithm.
+"CPS" data is the low-level counts per second value.
+"CPS" data conforms to a Poisson curve fit, "CPM", not.

 ## Dead time and dead-time compensation